Frontier Entrepreneurship Podcast

 Prior to joining the Canadian Council for Indigenous Business (CCIB) as Manager of Entrepreneurship, Tracy was the Administration Coordinator for New Gold during the construction phase of the Rainy River mine.
 After the construction phase of the mine, Tracy was responsible for a number of duties related to contract administration and large contract procurement practices.
 Prior to that, she worked as a Chef and Administrator for two food service companies in Northwestern Ontario.
 Tracy also enjoys pitching for the “Red Gut Babes” in the Rainy River District Women’s fastball league.
 She looks forward to watching the Toronto Blue Jays and Raptors games in the city.

 • Robert Washburn is a journalist with 40 years of experience in newspapers, magazines, and radio and currently the host of Consider This Northumberland, a current affairs radio show on Northumberland 89.7 FM.
-Washburn instructs in the Journalism program at Loyalist College, where he teaches the uses of new and emerging technologies and journalism.
-He also teaches social media marketing, digital marketing strategy in the Business program and delivers a technology in society course in the General Arts and Science program.
-He is the first post-secondary educator in Canada to teach in Second Life, has trained journalists across Canada in data-assisted reporting and Internet research skills and served for four years on the board of directors for the Canadian Association of Journalists, with one year as Chairman.
-In 2007, Robert Washburn received the Educational Technology Committee award for Innovative Teaching With Technology, and the Canadian New Media Award for Educator of the Year.
-He holds a Master’s degree on the future of online journalism from the York-Toronto Metropolitan University joint program in Communications and Culture.
+Washburn taught in the Journalism program at Loyalist College including new and emerging technologies.
+He also taught social media marketing and digital marketing strategy in the Business program and a technology in society course in the General Arts and Science program.
+He was the first post-secondary educator in Canada to teach in Second Life, has trained journalists across Canada in data-assisted reporting and Internet research skills and served for four years on the board of directors for the Canadian Association of Journalists, with one year as Chairman.

 Connect with the Frontier Entrepreneurship Podcast